vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/authorization.md

 your ACL config thoroughly before applying, pay attention to access permissions on the ACL config file, etc.

-## Format of the table ACL config file
+## Format of the Table ACL Config File

 The file specified in the `--table-acl-config` parameter above is a JSON file with the following example to explain the format: